sma24 swa1 sma24

 What advice would you give to people entering the SILENT MANGA AUDITION®?

-Thank you, Gentle Coda!
+Thank you, Adzukirin!
 We’re eagerly awaiting your next manga masterpiece!

-There’s time until July 1st to join SMA21 and have a chance to develop your potential as a manga creator with us in Japan!
+The deadline to join SMA23 is October 1st.
+Enter for a chance to develop your potential as a manga creator with us in Japan!